 Secondary interview process for University-led courses

-Interview times will vary according to the venue.
-Some venues may require candidates to arrive as early as 8.00am.
-Details of your arrival time and the content of the day will be sent to each candidate in advance.
+Interview times will vary.
+Details of your interview time and the content will be sent to each candidate in advance.

 The subject interview will consist of a written assessment of your subject knowledge, followed by an individual interview.
 Successful applicants at this stage tend to have strong subject knowledge and a good awareness of how their subject is taught in schools, often because they have researched the curriculum and/or spent time in schools talking with teachers and pupils.
 Successful applicants are personable, able to communicate clearly and succinctly and are well-presented.